SamOrozco/shrun/readme.md

 # Shrun

-This application is meant for running commands on a remote host or multiple hosts via an ssh connection.
+This application is meant for running commands on a remote host or multiple hosts via an ssh connection. **When prompted for a password on the remote server, the password will be supplied from the environment**

 ## Usage